Have questions or concerns? Call us toll-free at 888-398-2327 or choose “Contact Us” from our menu

 The court in Burkart imposed an 18 month conditional sentence.
 The other case from our Court of Appeal I wish to refer to is that of Regina v.
 Dickson, B.C.J.
 No. 2472.
 In that case the accused pled guilty to stealing $147,000 from her employer’s two businesses.
 She did have a criminal record, but she also suffered from a Bi-Polar Disorder.
 The court imposed a 12 month conditional sentence order.
 At paragraph 70 Finch C.J.B.C. said,

 In my respectful opinion, a sentence of imprisonment is unfit in these circumstances.
-It cannot be necessary in the interests of general deterrence for serious theft, to incarcerate someone who is mentally ill when the offences were committed, whose mental illness was a cause of her committing the offences, who pleads guilty, who makes restitution, and who undertakes an appropriate course of medical treatment.
+It cannot be necessary in the interests of general deterrence for serious theft, to incarcerate someone who is mentally ill when the offenses were committed, whose mental illness was a cause of her committing the offenses, who pleads guilty, who makes restitution, and who undertakes an appropriate course of medical treatment.
 To the extent that public opinion is relevant to the principle of general deterrence, I am satisfied that reasonable citizens informed of all the relevant circumstances in this case would consider that the provisions of the Criminal Code and the ends of justice are met by a conditional sentencing order.

 My conclusion: Unusual circumstances may be suggestive of a Conditional Sentence Order on charges of breach of trust.
 Unusual circumstances are not a pre-condition to such a sentence.